light house

 Clarity requires subtraction.

-LESS is not a philosophy of doing nothing.
-It is the discipline of doing the right things — and removing everything else.
-Four principles.
-One direction.
+LESS is not a philosophy of doing less.
+It is the discipline of keeping systems light.
+Organisations naturally accumulate complexity.
+LESS is the practice of continuously removing it.

 L